bj80422/PlayPass/README.md

 		</passes>
 	</playpass>

 You can add as many "passes" nodes as you'd like.
 You can even disable one by changing the "enabled" property to "0".  `scan` nodes will progress through the PlayOn items looking for an item that matches the supplied name.
 The `name` can use * as a wildcard to match zero to many characters or ? to match one character.
+You can also limit the total run time queued by using the "max" property to specify total allowable run time in "hh:mm:ss" format.

 You can add as many `queue` nodes as you'd like which will queue any videos in the current position in the PlayOn items that matches the included pattern.
 The `name` argument can also use wildcards like the `scan` nodes.
 Both scan and queue nodes can utilize a `exclude` argument to exclude known bad matches.
 This can sometimes simplify favorites channels to a `*` match.